VizardeX/ASP.NET-Smart-Facility-Manager/README.md

 ## Database Setup
 The project includes three SQL files to help initialize and test the system:
-- `Tables.sql` – Creates the database schema and relationships
+- `Tables.sql`: Creates the database schema and relationships
-- `Insertions.sql` – Fills the system with some users, rooms, devices, and other starting data to help test and explore the platform
+- `Insertions.sql`: Fills the system with some users, rooms, devices, and other starting data to help test and explore the platform
-- `Procedures.sql` – Defines stored procedures for user registration, login, and other actions
+- `Procedures.sql`: Defines stored procedures for user registration, login, and other actions

 ## Technologies Used
 - **Frontend**: ASP.NET Web Forms (`.aspx`, `.aspx.cs`)